TechnicalInterviewPrep/twitterClone/README.md

 ## Resources

 ## The Solution

 ### Step 1: Contraints and Use Cases

 #### Use Cases

+The first thing that we'll need to do is clarify the use cases.
+It's also helpful to note which use cases are read operations and which use cases are write operations.

+* Posting new tweets (write)
+* Following a user (write)
+* Favoriting a tweet (write)
+* Displaying data about users and tweets (read)

+Next we'll describe how the user will interact with the application so that we know you and the interviewer are on the same page.
+For example, there will be a profile page for each user, which will show us their latest tweets and will allow for older tweets to be shown.
+Each such page will have a button for following the user.
+There will also be a button at the top of the page, which will allow logged in users to open a dialog box and write a message in it.
+After they click a button the message will be stored and will appear on their profile page.

 #### Constraints

+Let’s make a few very simple calculations with the information we just received.
+We will have around 10 million users.
+Average number of followed other users is 200.
+This means that the network of users will have about 200 * 10 million edges.
+This makes 2 billion edges.
+If the average number of tweets per day is 10 million the number of favorites will then be 20 million.

+10 million users
+10 million tweets per day
+20 tweet favorites per day
+100 million HTTP requests to the site
+2 billion “follow” relations
+Some users and tweets could generate an extraordinary amount of traffic

+##### Load

+##### Data

 ### Step 2: Abstract Design